 The Alliance is committed to policy advocacy as a necessary means to achieve net-zero by 2050.
-Individual members are encouraged to engage their domestic governments to increase ambition on decarbonisation.
-New Alliance members are encouraged from all geographies and in time the Alliance membership will be truly global in its geographic coverage.
+Individual members are encouraged to engage governments to increase ambition on decarbonisation, for example by participating in The Investor Agenda.74 New Alliance members are encouraged from all geographies and in time the Alliance membership will be truly global in its geographic coverage.
 The Alliance policy track has developed a strategy to work on these three priorities:

-- 1. Embedding net-zero by 2050 in the economic recovery, NDCs and national emission reduction plans - 2.
-Sector policies to promote transition - 3.
+- 1. Embedding net-zero by 2050 in the post COVID economic recovery, NDCs and national emission reduction plans, with a clear commitment to a just transition - 2.
+Sector policies (real economy and financial sector) to promote transition - 3.
 Promotion of mandatory climate reporting and transition plans